melloddy/performance_evaluation/README.md

 np.save("pred_reg.npy", Yhat_reg)
 ```

+Note the location of the new *MP* pred_reg.npy which will provided to the performance evaluation code in *Step 2.2.c*

 ##### Step 2.2.b Generate local SP HYB predictions for evaluation:

 The following should be used to generate the SP prediction, e.g: